Ichoran/pika-mirror/README.md

 ## How to build it

 Pika Mirror is written in Scala and built with SBT.
 You will have to build it yourself.

-It depends on the Kerr Scala Extensions (KSE), which SBT will maybe grab for you.
-If not, get it yourself, `sbt package` it, and drop a link to the jar in `/lib`.
+It has no dependencies.

 ## How to use it